 Today's Gospel lesson is also found in Mark 4:1-20 and Matthew 13:1-23.
-This lesson is commonly used in the West either from Matthew 13 in July or from Luke 8 just before Lent.
+This Gospel lesson is also used in the Orthodox Church for the 4th Sunday of Luke.
+In the West, this lesson is commonly used either from Matthew 13 in July or from Luke 8 just before Lent.